pingcap/tidb/docs/design/2020-06-27-non-recursive-common-table-expression.md

 ## Implementation

 1. Stage 1: `Inline` should be not difficult.
-A rewrite rule is enough, similar to rewriting subquery[2].
+A rewrite rule is enough, similar to rewriting subquery [2].
 2. Stage 2: Implement `Materialization`, by storing chunks temporarily in memory or disk.
-3. Stage 3: `Predicate Push-down` for `Materialization`, and cost estimate for both strategies.
+3. Stage 3: `Predicate Push-down` for `Materialization`, and estimate cost for both strategies.

 ## Open issues